ogi1998/Stocks-Simulator/README.md

   - JWT_SECRET - is a secret string for JWT authentication
     - to generate random string u can use following command in te console: ``require('crypto').randomBytes(64).toString('hex')``
   - IEX_API_KEY - this is api key for the stocks API that Im using
-    - you can get your api key by going to website: ``https://iexcloud.io/``, creating  your account there and generating your api key
+    - you can get your api key by going to website: ``https://finnhub.io/dashboard``, creating  your account there, generating your api key and pasting it in `env` file under `API_KEY`
 ## Demo
 - Demo can be found at: https://stocks-simulator.herokuapp.com/ // TODO